No Matter How I Look at It, It's You Guys' Fault I'm Not Popular!: Tomoko's family

-Tomoko's little cousin who is three years younger than her.
-Initially looking up to Tomoko as a big sister, she later begins to pity her after she realizes she lies just to impress her.
+Tomoko's little cousin who is three years younger than she is.
+Initially looking up to Tomoko as a big sister, she later begins to pity her after she realizes she lies to impress her.
 She is described by Tomoko as a "psychopath", as while she was emotional as a young child, she later becomes deadpan and overtly emotional around Tomoko, and emotionless around most other people.